 The Stricklers are seen here, in front of their home in Perryopolis, circa 1953 during a visit by the family of Susie's sister Letitia Stoner.

 Jesse died in their dwelling at the age of 86 on Feb.
 21, 1956.
 Funeral arrangements were handled by the Blair Funeral Hope in Perryopolis.
 The Connellsville Daily Courier reported that his survivors included 16 grandchildren and six great-grandchildren.
-Entombments was in the Mount Washington Cemetery near Perryopolis, with the Odd Fellows lodge members supervising rituals at the burial.
+Entombment was in the Mount Washington Cemetery near Perryopolis, with the Odd Fellows lodge members supervising rituals at the burial.

 We was to see Aunt Susan Saturday afternoon.
 I was in the room where she lays